UT-HCRL/LEGATO/index.markdown

   <tr>
     <td>
       <p align="justify" width="20%">
         This work was conducted during Mingyo Seo's internship at the AI Institute.
 We thank Rutav Shah and Minkyung Kim for providing feedback on this manuscript.
-We thank Dr. Osman Dogan Yirmibesoglu for designing the fin ray style compliant fingers and helping with hardware prototyping.
+We thank Osman Dogan Yirmibesoglu for designing the fin ray style compliant fingers and helping with hardware prototyping.
 We thank Mitchell Pryor and Fabian Parra for their support with the real Spot demonstration.
 We acknowledge the support of the AI Institute and the Office of Naval Research (N00014-22-1-2204).
       </p>
     </td>
   </tr>